Nebuchadnezzar II 023

 é-temen-an-ki zi--ra-at .DINGIR.RA.KI

-(i 38) (As for) Etemenanki, the ziggurat of Babylon, (and) Eurmeiminanki, the ziggurat of Borsippa, I built and completed their entire structure(s) with bitumen and baked brick, and (then), on their summits, I resplendently built a holy shrine, a well-adorned bedroom, with baked bricks (colored with) shining blue glaze.
+(i 38) (With regard to) Etemenanki, the ziggurat of Babylon, (and) Eurmeiminanki, the ziggurat of Borsippa, I built and completed their entire structure(s) using bitumen and baked brick, and (then), on their summits, I resplendently built a holy shrine, a well-adorned bedroom, using baked bricks (colored with) shining blue glaze.

 i 3939